Our Latest News

 Trace Elements Quantification Limit Changes

-Our Trace Elements (Heavy Metals) method will now be offered with lower QLs on Aluminum, Arsenic, Cadmium, Lead, and Mercury components.
-With this change, we will now be able to match the QL requirements in the Baby Food Safety Act of 2021.
+Our Trace Elements (Heavy Metals) method now offers lower QLs on Aluminum, Arsenic, Cadmium, Lead, and Mercury components.
+With this change, we now match the QL requirements in the Baby Food Safety Act of 2021.

-Below you will find a quick snapshot of the current and future QLs:
+Below you will find a quick view of the current and future QLs:

 Updates to Total Oligosaccharides Method

-We are updating out Total Oligosaccharides method to provide new test variations that offer greater flexibility based on product type and the oligosaccharide present in the material.
+Our Total Oligosaccharides method provides new test variations that offer flexibility based on product type and the oligosaccharide present.
 There are 4 testing options now available, as well as two new calculations:

 - GOS Vivinal Profile